Tsushima Island: Feudal period

 In the late 16th century, Japanese leader Toyotomi Hideyoshi united the various feudal lords (daimyō) under his command and in 1587, Hideyoshi confirmed the Sō clan's possession of Tsushima.
 Sō Yoshitoshi (宗 義智, 1568 – 31 January 1615) was a Sō clan daimyō (feudal lord) of the island domain of Tsushima.
 Planning to unite all factions with a common cause, Hideyoshi's coalition attacked Joseon Korea, leading to the Japanese invasions of Korea (1592–1598).
-Tsushima was the main naval base for this invasion, and in continuing support of the war, large numbers of Korean prisoners were transported to Tsushima until 1603.
+Tsushima was the main naval base for this invasion, and in continuing support of the war, large numbers of Korean prisoners were transported to Tsushima until Japan's defeat at the hands of the Koreans in 1598.

 In 1603, Tokugawa Ieyasu established a new shogunate; and Sō Yoshitoshi was officially granted Fuchū Domain (100,000 koku) in Tsushima Province.
+Following the devastation of the Imjin War (1592–1598), relations between Korea and Japan were gradually restored, with Tsushima playing a crucial role as an intermediary.
+Tokugawa Ieyasu, aiming to reestablish ties with the Joseon court, utilized the Sō clan of Tsushima to broker negotiations, which culminated in the Kiyu Agreement of 1609.
+This agreement formally regulated trade and diplomatic exchanges, allowing Tsushima to monopolize contact with Korea on Japan's behalf.
+The island became economically dependent on Korean grain imports, with some reports suggesting that over half of the rice consumed in Tsushima originated from Korea.
+The establishment of the Waegwan (Japan House) in Pusan further institutionalized these interactions, serving as a hub for controlled trade and diplomacy.
+This arrangement persisted throughout the Tokugawa period, solidifying Tsushima's status as both a conduit and a contested space between the two nations.

 The Tsushima-Fuchū Domain shipyard was built in 1663 CE.
 There are still ruins of the shipyard on the island.

 After Japan's attempts at conquest failed, peace was re-established between the two nations.
 Once again, the islands became a port for merchants.
 Both the Joseon Dynasty and the Tsushima-Fuchū Domain sent their trading representatives to Tsushima, governing trade until 1755.

 The island was described by Hayashi Shihei in Sangoku Tsūran Zusetsu, which was published in 1785.
 It was identified as part of Japan.

 In 1811, for cost reduction, representatives of the Tokugawa shogunate met at Tsushima with ambassadors from the Joseon king (Joseon Tongsinsa).